 Step 2.
 Pick up CRM for business processes.

 Little by little you will become an experienced real estate investor.
 You will already have a good idea of what CRM as a class of software is.
 You’ll have proven business processes.

 Then you will be able to choose 1-2 CRM software to support the most important business processes.
-All other business processes you will be able to support through additional programs and services.
+All other business processes you will be able to support through additional software and services.

 Get ready.
 There will be many programs on your REI duty belt.
 You will be able to tell long and detailed why your toolkit looks exactly like this: